Ora, o SENHOR disse a Abrão: Sai-te da tua terra, da tua parentela e da casa de teu pai, para a terra que eu te mostrarei.

 The Rikbaktsa were seen as fierce warriors by other indigenous groups as they have been in war with all neighboring ethnicities such as Cinta Larga and Pareci.
 Latex companies decided to pay ex-prisoners from the region to work as rubber tappers and oriented them to kill indigenous ‘if necessary’.
 Many bloody encounters happened when the Rikbaktsa were in the jungle looking for animals to hunt and feathers to make their adornments.

-In an attempt to make things 'easier', rubber tappers financed Catholic missionaries to enter Rikbaktsa’s lands in 1957 and 'pacify' them, which lead to a depopulation process that resulted in the extermination of 75% of their people due to diseases such as influenza and chicken pox.
+Rubber tappers financed Catholic missionaries to enter Rikbaktsa’s lands in 1957 and 'pacify' them, which lead to a depopulation process that resulted in the extermination of 75% of their people due to diseases such as influenza and chicken pox.

 The photos shown in this essay were taken during many trips to Rikbaktsa lands in 2019, commissioned by an NGO which support the Rikabtksa and wanted to document their way of life as well as how they use art in a way to preserve their culture.